 What makes an artificial machine is the opposite process, trying to find the regularity and objectivity in order to delineate anything.
 What separates human and artificial intelligence is the effort that the latter must face when territories are not clearly defined, when reasoning, common sense and profound meaning play an important role.

-Well, now that we should have understood the fundamental discriminating between intelligence (human, of course) and Artificial Intelligence (IA), we can talk about the exponential evolution that the latter is having.
+Well, now that we should have understood the fundamental discriminating between intelligence (human, of course) and Artificial Intelligence (AI), we can talk about the exponential evolution that the latter is having.
 Research and development of systems based on AI, in recent years, are gaining prominence, as confirmed by the investments made and the numerous start-ups that are born to expand and develop the sector.

 Artificial intelligence, between machine and deep learning, grows at dizzying rates